TSA & Screening

 To help make your trip as seamless and easy as possible, be sure to check out these tips from the Transportation Security Administration.

 Beginning October 1, 2020, passengers will be required to present a REAL ID compliant drivers license or a valid passport in order to fly domestically.
 The REAL ID is an upgraded version of the drivers license or identification card that enhances security and identity management.
 For more information on how to obtain a READ ID and what documentation you will need to present at the DMV, please visit the Wisconsin DOT website here.

 Our airport participates in the TSA Pre-Check program to help you get through security faster.
 Make sure to include your KTN (Known Traveler Number) on your flight reservation.
 La Crosse Regional Airport is not a TSA Pre-Check Enrollment Center.
 Visit TSA's website to learn more about how you can enroll.

-Our next TSA Pre-Check event is scheduled for May 18-22 2020 at the La Crosse Regional Airport.
+Our next TSA Pre-Check event is scheduled for September of 2020 at the La Crosse Regional Airport.
 To participate in the event, please follow the steps below.
 Please note that appointment times will not be available until 30 days before the scheduled event.